Q & A

 What are the costs of accepting cash?

-Although they offer no independent studies to support their assertions, no-cash advocates say eliminating cash would improve businesses’ overall bottom lines by reducing the costs of employee time spent in handling, transporting, and counting cash and in daily reconciling of cash balances, and that risks of employee theft and of losses from burglaries or robberies would be reduced, along with reducing businesses’ security costs and potentially their insurance costs.
-These advocates conveniently overlook the significant costs associated with electronic transaction/card fraud, excessive network and processing fees, increased audit requirements, and hacking fraud, as well as a host of other costs in an environment of purely digital payments.
+Although they offer no independent data or studies to support their assertions, cashless advocates say eliminating cash would improve businesses’ overall bottom lines by reducing the costs of employee time spent in handling, transporting, and counting cash and in daily reconciling of cash balances, and that risks of employee theft and of losses from burglaries or robberies would be reduced, along with reducing businesses’ security costs and potentially their insurance costs.

 What are the costs of not accepting cash?

-The business and societal costs of not accepting cash are many and significant.
-Refusing to accept cash discriminates against the millions of unbanked and underbanked Americans who at any given time are able to pay for goods and services only with cash.
 Eliminating cash would remove a vital lifeline for these individuals and families.
-At the same time, removing the option to pay with cash would impose upon consumers card fees or other EFT fees in every single transaction, while also dramatically restricting payment choice for those consumers.
+At the same time, removing the option to pay with cash would impose upon retailers and consumers card fees or other EFT fees in every single transaction, while also dramatically restricting payment choice for those consumers.

-Eliminating cash also would mean a significant loss of consumers’ privacy, and increased exposure of consumers to both card fraud and identity theft.
-In addition, businesses that refuse cash would face the loss of customers who have no other way to pay.
-Moreover, without the option to pay with cash, both businesses and consumers would lose the valuable safety net that allows them to continue to do business when digital transactions become impossible because the power is out, or service is unavailable as a result of unavoidable natural disasters, network outages, or other systems failures.
+Moreover, without the option to pay with cash, both businesses and consumers would lose the valuable safety net that allows them to continue to do business when digital transactions become impossible because for hours or days—or sometimes for weeks or even months—electrical power is out, or service is unavailable as a result of unavoidable natural disasters, network outages, or other systems failures.

-A cashless world also would deprive families of an important tool in budgeting family and personal spending and teaching financial responsibility to our children.
-For the nation, the loss of universal acceptance of U.S. currency at home would threaten a loss in the global perception of the strength and power of the world’s reserve currency - the U.S. Dollar.
-Cash remains a vital payment option, safety net, and store of value that must be maintained, nurtured, and preserved as such for the foreseeable future as a matter of sound public policy.
+For the nation, the loss of universal acceptance of U.S. currency at home would threaten a loss of the global perception of the strength and power of the world’s leading reserve currency - the U.S. Dollar.
+Cash remains a vital payment option, safety net, and store of value that, in the national interest and as a matter of sound public policy, must be maintained, nurtured, and preserved as such for the foreseeable future.